ubco-W2022T1-cosc301/project-group-25/final_report_group25A_Jesse_Lazzari_and_Samin_Intisar.md

 ## Key Findings

 Regarding our first research question, we can see a trend in passes completed, touches and distance covered.
 The midfielders and defenders dominate these attributes in the game.
-They are head-to-head with each other, whilst the forwards are lagging.
+They are head-to-head with each other, whilst the forwards are lagging behind.
 When it comes to tackles and interceptions, we can again see that the forwards are contributing much less than the other two positions.
 However, we can observe in the scatter plot that defenders intercept more and midfielders tackle more.
-The forwards dominate on the attacking attributes such as goals and shots.
+The forwards dominate on the attacking attributes such as goals, assists, shots and chances created.

 Regarding our second research question, Bundesliga and Ligue 1 have similar playstyles when it comes to aggressiveness, since these two leagues scored highest on the initiative points aggregation, and thus have players who take the most offensive initiative on average.
 Bundesliga has the best defensive players on average, whereas Ligue 1 scored the lowest meaning their leagues playstyle constitutes less defensive play.
 La Liga scored the highest on the reckless points aggregation, concluding that this league was the least disciplined and has the most reckless playstyle, whereas the Premier League has the most disciplined players on average.